 TGbe editor: Please modify the following subclause as follows

-Upon receiving an MLME-BSS-LINK-DISABLE.request primitive, (#16017)each of the APs affiliated with an AP MLD shall advertise a TID-to-link mapping, in transmitted Beacon and Probe Response frames, that does not map any TIDs to the link on which the AP, that corresponds to the BSSID parameter indicated in that primitive, is operating.
-The Mapping Switch Time field for the advertised TID-to-link mapping shall point to the same time as indicated in the DisableTimer parameter of the MLME-BSS-LINK- DISABLE.request primitive.
-The Expected Duration field of the advertised TID-to-link mapping shall indicate the same duration as the ExpectedDuration parameter of the MLME-BSS-LINK-DISABLE.request primitive.
+Upon receiving an MLME-BSS-LINK-DISABLE.request primitive, (#16017)each of the APs affiliated with an AP MLD shall advertise a TID-to-link mapping, in transmitted Beacon and Probe Response frames, that does not map any TIDs to the link on which the AP, that corresponds to the BSSID parameter indicated in that primitive, is operating. (#16025) If there is no currently advertised non-default TID-to-link mapping, the Mapping Switch Time field of the advertised TID-to-link mapping shall point to the same time as indicated in the DisableTimer parameter of the MLME-BSS-LINK- DISABLE.request primitive.

+(#16025) Alternatively, if there is a currently advertised non-default TID-to-link mapping, upon receiving an MLME-BSS-LINK-DISABLE.request primitive, each of the APs affiliated with an AP MLD shall advertise a TID-to-link mapping, in transmitted Beacon and Probe Response frames, that does not map any TIDs to the link on which the AP, that corresponds to the BSSID parameter indicated in that primitive, is operating and that will take effect after the expiry of the time indication in the Expected Duration field of the currently advertised TID-to-link mapping.
+In this case, the duration indicated in the DisableTimer parameter of the MLME-BSS-LINK- DISABLE.request primitive may be used to update the Expected Duration field of the currently advertised TID-to-link mapping according to the rules defined in 35.3.7.2.4 (Advertised TID-to-link mapping in Beacon and Probe Response frames) .

 TGbe editor: Please modify the following subclause as follows